ccajas/JS-TinyRenderer/README.md

 ![Screen-Space Ambient Occlusion rendering](http://ccajas.github.io/JS-TinyRenderer/jstr-sample.png)

 This renderer is based off Dmitry's [TinyRenderer](https://github.com/ssloy/tinyrenderer), using the same concepts and goal of keeping the application small while still retaining the core features of a software renderer.
-Currently fits in less than 10k of code!
+Currently fits in less than 8k of code!
 I'll try to keep it small.
+For technical info on how it's implemented, see [Scratchapixel's article on rasterization](https://www.scratchapixel.com/lessons/3d-basic-rendering/rasterization-practical-implementation/rasterization-stage).

 ## Current Features